Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 1. American Home Shield (AHS)

-AHS offers a Real Estate Pro Partner Program with a $50 discount on agents' own first-year home warranty coverage.
-The program includes a dedicated partner portal for easy ordering, customized dashboards, invoice processing, and marketing resources available 24/7.
-AHS's three real estate plan tiers — ShieldEssential™, ShieldPlus™, and ShieldComplete™ — are priced specifically for real estate transactions and available up to 60 days after closing.
+AHS offers a Partner Program for real estate professionals that includes $50 off a home warranty plan and is positioned to "handle clients' covered system and appliance breakdowns so you can focus on your next closing."
+The program includes a dedicated partner portal for easy ordering, customized dashboards, and marketing resources available 24/7.
+AHS's three real estate plan tiers (ShieldEssential, ShieldPlus, and ShieldComplete) are priced specifically for real estate transactions and available up to 60 days after closing.

 Ranked the top provider for real estate professionals in multiple 2026 reviews, Liberty Home Guard's standout feature is its Seller Listing Coverage program that activates immediately with no waiting period and converts seamlessly to a buyer's warranty at closing.
 This eliminates duplicate enrollment steps and reduces administrative burden during escrow.